Royal British Legion

-The Royal British Legion (RBL), formerly the British Legion, is a British charity providing financial, social and emotional support to members and veterans of the British Armed Forces, their families and dependants, as well as all others in need.
+The Royal British Legion (RBL), formerly the British Legion, is a British charity providing financial, social and emotional support to members and veterans of the British Armed Forces, their families and dependants, as well as representing them publicly.

 Membership

 Service in the armed forces is no longer a requirement of Legion membership.
 The Legion has an official membership magazine, Legion, which is free to all Legion members as part of their annual subscription.